 He is married to his wonderful wife Stacey and they have 2 children, Ariana and Davis.

-Brad Reeves is in his 9th year as a member of the Van Buren Band Staff.
+Brad Reeves is in his 10th year as a member of the Van Buren Band Staff.
 Prior to coming to Van Buren, he served as the high school director for the Mansfield Public Schools (AR) and middle school director for the Cedarville Public Schools (AR).
 He holds a Bachelor of Music Education and Master of Education from Arkansas Tech University and is currently working on a Master of Curriculum.
-Mr. Reeves conducts the Van Buren Freshman Academy Wind Ensemble and has directed the Freshman Academy Symphonic Band & co-directed the Van Buren High School Wind Ensemble during his tenure.
+Mr. Reeves conducts the Van Buren Freshman Academy Wind Ensemble & has co-directed the Van Buren High School Wind Ensemble during his tenure.
 He serves as the low brass specialist for grades 6-12 in the Van Buren Public Schools as well as works with all aspects of the visual & musical design and implementation of the Pointer Pride Marching Band.
 During his time on staff, the Van Buren Pointer Pride Marching Band was the 2019 Arkansas State Marching Runner-Up & the 2017, 2018, & 2020 Arkansas State Marching Champions.
 The Van Buren concert bands were also the 2017 & 2020 Arkansas State Honor Band.

 Mr. Reeves frequently serves as an adjudicator and guest clinician throughout Arkansas and holds professional membership in ASBOA, ABA, AASCD, and Phi Beta Mu.